Gandhamardan Hills

 Gandhamardan Hills or Gandhamardan Parbat (ଗନ୍ଧମାର୍ଦନ ପର୍ବତ) is a hill located in between Balangir and Bargarh district of Odisha, India.
 This hill is well known for medicinal plants.
 There is a Bauxite reserve which is planned for exploration by the state government through a private venture.

-Lord Hanuman is believed to reside here and in the Piduru Mountains in Sri Lanka.
+Lord Parshuram is believed to reside here.

 Theology

 According to Hinduism, Lord Hanuman carried this hill on his shoulders from Himalayas to save the life of Lakshman.
 In the Treta Yug, Sushena (the expert physician from Lanka who was chief of medicines, Shri Hanumana requested him and carried him with his entire palace to the place where Shri Laxmana was lying injured) had suggested Vir Hanuman to bring Bisalyakarani ere dawn, so that Laxman would rise back to life.
 It was in the middle of the war between Lord Ram and Ravan.
 Hanuman failed to identify the particular herb and carried on his shoulders a huge Himalayan mass.
 While flying above and proceeding toward Lanka (the kingdom of Ravan), a portion dropped down.
 Gandhamardan is synonymous to that portion only.
 At the northern slope of this hill the Nrusinghanath Temple is located; whereas on the southern slope of this hill is the famous Harishankar Temple.